Introduction to the Remote File Inclusion (RFI) Vulnerability

-A remote file inclusion (also known as RFI) occurs when a file from a remote server is included into a web page.
-Such behaviour can be developed on purpose on web applications, for example to show content from a remote website inside another website.
-Though it can also happen by accident or by a misconfiguration of the respective programming language, and in such case it can be exploited.
+A remote file inclusion occurs when a file from a remote server is inserted into a web page.
+This can be done on purpose to display content on a website from a remote website.
+But, it can also happen by accident, due to a misconfiguration of the respective programming language or during an attack.

-Even though this kind of inclusion can occur in almost every kind of web application, those written in PHP are more likely to to be vulnerable to Remote File Inclusion because PHP provides native functions that allow the inclusion of remote files, while other languages usually require a workaround to imitate this behavior.
+Even though this kind of inclusion can occur in almost every kind of web application, those written in PHP are more likely to to be vulnerable to Remote File Inclusion attacks, because PHP provides native functions that allow the inclusion of remote files.
+Other languages usually require a workaround to imitate this behavior.

-In order to include a remote file you have to pass a string with the url of the file to an include function of the respective language, e.g. PHP.
-After that the web server makes a request to the remote file, fetches its contents and includes it into the web page serving the content.
-It is then parsed by the interpreter of the used language.
+In order to include a remote file you have to add a string with the url of the file to an Include function of the respective language (for example, PHP).
+Then the web server of the website under attack makes a request to the remote file, fetches its contents and includes it on the web page serving the content.
+It is then processed by the parser of the language.

 How Can a Web Application Be Vulnerable to a Remote File Inclusion?

-Usually developers enable such functionality to include a local file, though without proper input validation it is also possible to fetch data from a remote server.
-Therefore in most cases when such functionality is enabled, the web application is vulnerable to both Remote and Local File Inclusion.
+Usually developers enable such functionality to allow them to include a local file, but without proper input validation, it is also possible to fetch data from a remote server.
+Therefore, in most cases when such functionality is enabled, the web application becomes vulnerable to both Remote File Inclusion and Local File Inclusion (LFI).

 Exploiting a Remote File Inclusion Vulnerability

 Impact may differ depending on the execution permissions of the web server user.
-Any included source code could be executed by the web server in the context of the web server user, hence making arbitrary code execution possible.
-Where the webserver user has administrative privileges, full system compromise is also possible.
+Any included source code could be executed by the web server with the privileges of the current the web server user, making it possible to execute arbitrary code.
+Where the web server user has administrative privileges, full system compromise is also possible.

 How to Prevent Remote File Inclusion Vulnerabilities

-To prevent possible exploitation of the remote file inclusions vulnerability you should always disable the remote inclusion feature in your programming languages configuration, especially if you do not need it.
-In PHP you can set allow_url_include to 0.
-You should also validate user input before you pass it to an inclusion function.
-The recommended way to do this is with a whitelist of allowed files.
+To prevent exploitation of the RFI vulnerability, ensure that you disable the remote inclusion feature in your programming languages' configuration, especially if you do not need it.
+In PHP, you can set allow_url_include to '0'.
+You should also validate user input before passing it to an Include function.
+The recommended way to do this is with a whitelist of permitted files.